Kansas State Wildcats football: Kansas

 Kansas State and Kansas first played in 1902 and have faced each other every season since 1911, making this the sixth-longest continuous series in NCAA college football history (108 straight years).
 The two rivals compete annually for the Governor's Cup trophy.

 Neither school has had sustained excellence at the same time.
-The only time both schools met as ranked teams was in 1995, when the University of Kansas came into the game 7–0 and ranked No. 6 in the AP Poll, while Kansas State University was 5–1 and ranked No. 14.
+The only time for a while that both schools met as ranked teams was in 1995, when the University of Kansas came into the game 7–0 and ranked No. 6 in the AP Poll, while Kansas State University was 5–1 and ranked No. 14.
 Kansas State beat KU 41–7 in that game.
-KU leads the all-time series 64–51–5 after the 2022 season.
+They had another ranked showdown in 2023, with #25 Kansas hosting #21 Kansas State in Lawrence.
+Kansas State won the back-and-forth game 31-27.
+KU leads the all-time series 64–54–5 after the 2024 season.
 The University of Kansas disputes the series record because it does not acknowledge its forfeit of a 1980 victory.